heshawa/shopping-cart/README.md

 - Spring validation provides annotated request validation
 - DTO classes to control exposing data
 - ENUM to constraints declarations
-- MSA to provide loosely coupled services(Product service also should run as a seperate service)
+- MSA to provide loosely coupled services(Product service also should run as a separate service)

 **NOTE:** Above technologies hasn't implemented in all the places.
 They have been implemented to demonstrate usage.
 However it is possible to implement above standard easily.

 ## Patterns used

 - Singleton pattern - singleton beans and autowired  singletons
-- Proxy pattern to retrive entities
+- Proxy pattern to retrieve entities
 - Template method pattern - Execute queries and handle requests bodies and response bodies
 - Service discovery pattern
 ## Services